timchurches/d3horizonR/README.md

 # d3-horizon-chart

-`d3-horizon-chart` is a d3 plugin that draws a horizon chart using a canvas element.
+`d3-horizon-chart` is a d3 plugin that draws horizon charts using an Html5 Canvas.
+It provides an easy way to visuale large amounts of time series data.

-The plugin is heavily inspired by cubism.js, but doesn't make assumptions about a back-end server such as Cube/Graphite.
-This makes it easier to just draw horizon charts based on your data.
+The plugin is heavily inspired by [cubism.js](https://square.github.io/cubism/), but doesn't make assumptions about real-time metrics and back-end servers such as Cube/Graphite.

-v.0.0.1
+It is a good option when you just want to plot your data as a horizon chart.

+*v.0.0.1*
 The plug-in supports positive bands.

 ## Installing